tdautreme/Nearest-Neighbor-Hierarchical-Clustering/README.md

 # nearest-neighbor-hierarchical-clustering
-This algorithm is an Agglomerative Hierarchical Clustering method that relies on the concept of nearest neighbors.
-Initially, each data point is assigned its own unique label.
-Then, as long as there are more unique labels than a predefined number of clusters (denoted as 'n_clusters'), each data point identifies its nearest neighbor with a different label and adopts that label.
+This algorithm is an Agglomerative Hierarchical Clustering method that relies on the concept of nearest neighbors.<br> Initially, each data point is assigned its own unique label.<br> Then, as long as there are more unique labels than a predefined number of clusters (denoted as 'n_clusters'), each data point identifies its nearest neighbor with a different label and adopts that label.

 ![noisy_circles](https://github.com/tdautreme/Nearest-Neighbor-Hierarchical-Clustering/blob/main/outputs/noisy_circles.png?raw=true)
 ![noisy_moons](https://github.com/tdautreme/Nearest-Neighbor-Hierarchical-Clustering/blob/main/outputs/noisy_moons.png?raw=true)